On extremal properties of perfect 2-colorings: Expander Mixing Lemma and its corollaries

-Moreover, one of this two bounds is reached if and only if $\{C,V(G)\setminus C\}$ is an equitable partition with the eigenvalues $\lambda_1$ or $\lambda_k$ respectively. \end{corollary} \begin{proof} We will use the notation from the proof of Lemma \ref{EMLclaim}.
-Let us determine $B=A=C$.
-In this case formula (\ref{eqEx1}) is equivalent to the equation By hypothesis of the corollary it holds By equations (\ref{eqEx3}) and (\ref{eqEx31}), we obtain the required inequality.
-The left (or right) side of the inequality holds with equality if and only if ${\bf 1}_{C}-c\phi_0$ is an eigenfunction of $G$ with the eigenvalue $\lambda_k$ (or $\lambda_1$ respectively).
-In these cases $\{C,V(G)\setminus C\}$ is an equitable partition by Proposition \ref{corol5}. \proofend \end{proof}
+Moreover, one of this two bounds is reached if and only if $\{C,V\setminus C\}$ is an equitable partition with the eigenvalue $\lambda_1$ or $\lambda_k$ respectively. \end{corollary} \bproof We will use the notation from the proof of Lemma \ref{EMLclaim}.
+Put $B=A=C$.
+In this case, (\ref{eqEx1}) is equivalent to the equation By the hypothesis of the corollary, it holds Utilizing (\ref{eqEx3}) and (\ref{eqEx31}), we obtain the required inequality.
+The left (or right) side of the inequality holds with equality if and only if ${\mathbf{1}}_{C}-c\phi_0$ is an eigenfunction of $G$ with eigenvalue $\lambda_k$ (or $\lambda_1$ respectively).
+In these cases, the partition $\{C,V\setminus C\}$ is equitable by Proposition \ref{corol5}. \proofend